LottieJudge/ArtInTheOrdinary/README.md

 ## 📄 License

-This project is private and proprietary to maison-metapack Fashion.
+This project is private and proprietary to maison-metapack Fashion a subsidory of Metapack & Auctane.

 ## 📞 Support